Tenants at North Little Rock apartment without gas during cold night - NewsBreak

 NORTH LITTLE ROCK, Ark. – What started as a deadly apartment fire in North Little Rock turned into weeks without gas for the folks who live there.

-Last week, KARK reported an investigation into the deadly fire at the apartments, but ever since that fire, tenants say they have been without gas, not able to cook on the stove, and on cold nights like tonight, they say they have no heat to keep their families warm.
+Last week, FOX 16 reported an investigation into the deadly fire at the apartments, but ever since that fire, tenants say they have been without gas, not able to cook on the stove, and on cold nights like tonight, they say they have no heat to keep their families warm.

 “It’s just terrible we have to deal with this,” said Kiona Ayers, who lives at the complex.Legal action taken against North Little Rock apartment after fire